kammitama5/kammitama5.github.io/_posts/2018-5-24-Thursday-May-24th.md

 ## I got my new laptop!
 - I have to wipe the OS and put Linux on it! :D
+- I'm *so* excited!
+Yes, there will be a Haskell/ Rust sticker on there.
+I think I even still have Rust ones.
+  Also, JPL Open house is coming up, so I can get some NASA stuff on there, too! :D

 ## Rust
-- I wasn't able to get around to that today, but will put in some time tomorrow
+- I wasn't able to get around to that today, but will put in some time tomorrow.
+I'm on Chapter 11 still!

 ## GSoC
 - I'm working on the Blank Constructor, and after that, will work on the Rectangle one